Why Does Immunotherapy Cost So Much?

 The oncology market remains very active and is moving towards targeted treatments and combination therapies.
 In 2016, there were over 600 molecules in late-stage development – 90 percent of which were targeted therapies.

 As cancers develop treatment resistance, combinations of old and new therapies will become increasingly important to effective treatment.
-The use of multiple, potentially costly, drugs during combination therapy, increased duration of novel therapies and the possibility of patients needing multiple rounds of therapy all contribute to the high costs in oncology.
+The use of multiple, potentially costly, drugs during combination therapy, increased duration of novel therapies and the possibility of patients needing multiple rounds of therapy all contribute to the high immunotherapy cost.

 Between 2012 and 2016, the global cost of oncology therapeutics and supportive care drugs increased from $91 billion to $113 billion – 46 percent of which was for the U.S. alone.
 Cancer care costs are expected to continue rising rapidly, estimated to be $173 billion by 2020.